Knowing these basic rules for investing will help you to achieve success.

 However, we weren’t really aware of how it worked.

 So we used the full margin, effectively doubling our investment.
 Then the market went down.
 So our shares, instead of being worth $20,000, were then worth $18,000.
 Instead of a 10% loss on $10,000 = $1,000, it was a $2,000 loss.
 Then as the market looked like going down even further, the broker put in a call margin.
 Pretty much demanding repayment of the principle.
 Which meant we had to sell, or find extra capital.
 Add to that, we had to pay interest for the margin.

 A long story short, we had to sell and take an exaggerated loss.

 Had we held on, all our money would have come back.

 So the big lesson, be weary of using debt and over extending your position.

-Hope these lessons help.
-The big lesson is that, you can’t earn your way to freedom.
+The big lesson we want you to take away is that you can’t earn your way to freedom.